 DNA studies will not give you information that you are connected with a specific Tribe and often is not able to give you information on a specific region within North and South America.
 A DNA study may only give you a percentage number, and will not assist you in claiming membership or citizenship with a particular Indian Tribe.

 In fact, DNA tests cannot prove your race.
 Read this article.
 You will need to do your own genealogy and historical research to connect you with your Tribal history.

 You can inquire with the Tribe you are affiliated with directly.
-Most have contact information available on the web.
+Most have contact information available on the internet.
 It is suggested that when making contact with organizations or individuals you do so in writing so they have a copy of the information you are looking for in front of them when responding.
 Keep a copy for yourself so you have a copy of who you have contacted and received a response from.
 Remember to include your name, phone number with area code, complete mailing address, and e-mail address if applicable.
-This is particularly important when requesting information via e-mail.
+This is particularly important when requesting information via email.